mcaterino/hello-world/README.md

 Repository for learning GitHub.

-Avoiding early mistakes is always a better approach to do thing the way it should be.
-Learn the process of GitHub before using it for your serious projects.
+Avoiding early mistakes is always a better approach to do things the way it should be.
+Before using it for your serious projects, it's encouraging to learn the process of GitHub